StevenClontz/StevenClontz.com/content/code.md

 In 2012, [James Dabbs](http://www.jdabbs.com) and I cofounded **Teloga Musician Networks**, an online social network for helping music orgnaizations (such as high school or university band programs) manage their membership.
 The current incarnation of the site is based on the [Django framework](https://www.djangoproject.com/) and an adaptation of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) theme.

-We are currently refactoring the site from scratch, and will release a [Ruby on Rails](http://rubyonrails.org/) based redesign early in 2014.
+We are currently refactoring the site from scratch, and will release a [Ruby on Rails](http://rubyonrails.org/) based redesign in 2014.

 ## Puzzle Console